learn-co-curriculum/phase-0-environment-intro/README.md

 If you encounter consistent issues while setting up your local environment, the alternative environment can be used temporarily so you can continue working through the beginning of this course.

+> **NOTE**: If you are using a Mac then you will work through the steps in the **MacOS Environment Setup** module and ignore the Windows set up.
+If you will be using a Windows-based PC then you can skip past the Mac set up and work through the steps in the **Windows Environment Setup** module.